You publish a blog.

 Hope these have been helpful.

-If you need any extra help, you can download the checklist I use for (most of) my blog posts before they go live.
+If you need any extra help, you can download the checklist I use for (most of) my blog posts before they go live, or you can reach out for SEO services in New Orleans or elsewhere.